 Ace in the Hole doesn’t hold back on its harsh criticism of the press and how a simple story can be hyped until it is out of control.
 The media acts like vultures, exploiting the situation to the fullest.
 Some things never change and this story is as relevant as it was back then.
 Just substitute a man trapped in a mountain with people selling dirt from the site of World Trade Center after 9/11 to see how the hype machine continues to chew people up and spit them out with no concern for the damage it causes.

-There is an audio commentary by film scholar Neil Sinyard, author of Journey Down Sunset Boulevard: The Films of Billy Wilder.
+The first disc features an audio commentary by film scholar Neil Sinyard, author of Journey Down Sunset Boulevard: The Films of Billy Wilder.
 He says that this film continues Wilder’s knack for depicting the unsavory aspects of American life.
 He also points out images and scenes that echo the director’s previous work.
 Sinyard provides concise and well-observed analysis that never comes across as pretentious.

 Also included is a vintage theatrical trailer.
 They really don’t make ‘em like that anymore.